rmbolger/Posh-ACME/docs/Plugins/EasyDNS.md

 This plugin works against the [EasyDNS](https://www.easydns.com) provider.
 It is assumed that you have already setup an account with a domain registered.

+!!! warning
-**Note:** The EasyDNS REST API is currently (August 2019) in BETA status and has been for quite a while.
+    The EasyDNS REST API is currently (August 2019) in BETA status and has been for quite a while.
 Beta APIs may change prior to release and potentially break this plugin.
 Please don't rely on it for mission critical things.

 # Setup